masneyb/weather-station/README.md

 - The web page uses Javascript and JQuery to download the various JSON files to provide a dashboard showing the current sensor readings.
 The web page checks for updated JSON files on the server every 10 seconds.
-- The Apache webserver runs on the Pi and apache only needs to serve out static content.
+- The nginx webserver runs on the Pi and only needs to serve out static content.
 Everything runs on the Pi; no third-party services are required.
 - Optional ability to publish the sensor readings to Weather Underground.
   You can